jaredlafer/runtime-updater/README.md

 # runtime-updater

 This app is a proof of concept for an api running on a flask server that is capable of updating its own functions runtime.
 It achieves this through bytecode injection.
 The client serializes a function represented as a [CodeObject](https://docs.python.org/3.8/c-api/code.html), and replaces a specified function's CodeObject on the server.
-This code is simplified and not designed with a particular use case in mind, though if you had to design a server that could never be shutdown, this shows how bytecode injection could be used to update code on that server.
+This code is simplified and not designed with a particular use case in mind, though if you had to design a server that could never be shutdown, this shows how bytecode injection could be used to update code on that server after deployment.

 ## Installation
 Clone the repository